Analysis: Does an ‘uninspiring’ G20 have a future?

 Though the G20 managed to secure a joint statement, many are disappointed with the outcome on Ukraine, climate and more.

-It was never going to be a smooth rider at this year’s Group of 20 summit in India.
+It was never going to be a smooth ride at this year’s Group of 20 summit in India.

 The just-concluded conclave had notable officials missing — China’s Xi Jinping, who has never missed a G20 meeting since taking power in 2012, and Russian President Vladimir Putin, who skipped the summit for a second consecutive year since the invasion of Ukraine.